NET-BYU/magic_mirror_demo/gesture_detection/README.md

 # Person Detector
 This module detects when a person approaches the Magic Mirror, then simulates a key press to alert the mirror when a person approaches and another key press when a person hasn't been detected in a while.
 It is assumed that the mirror will go to the Home Screen when a person approaches and a Blank Screen when the person leaves.
 This module runs independently from all other code running on the Raspberry Pi.
 It uses the HC-SR04 Proximity Sensor connected to a Raspberry Pi.
+It requires systemd, which is included in the Raspbian operating system by default.

 ## Quickstart
 (TODO add later)